-MASTER OF SCIENCE IN ADMINISTRATION OF JUSTICE/JUVENILE JUSTICE
+MASTER OF SCIENCE IN ADMINISTRATION OF JUVENILE JUSTICE

-The Graduate Education Program of the Center for Juvenile Justice Training and Research, through the Department of Criminal Justice at Shippensburg University, offers a thirty-six credit graduate program leading to a Master of Science in Administration of Justice with a specialization in Juvenile Justice.
+The Graduate Education Program of the Center for Juvenile Justice Training and Research, through the Department of Criminal Justice at Shippensburg University, offers a thirty-three credit graduate program leading to a Master of Science in Administration of Juvenile Justice.

-Classes are offered through the traditional face-to-face format at Shippensburg University and through hybrid formats, which incorporate online course content.
-Classes meet five weekends each semester (two courses), from 8:30 AM to 5:30 PM on both Saturday and Sunday.
+Classes are offered through a hybrid format, combining traditional face-to-face sessions at Shippensburg University and online course content.
+Classes meet three weekends each semester during the fall and spring semesters (two courses), from 8:30 AM to 5:30 PM on both Saturday and Sunday.
 One course meets from 8:30 AM to 12:30 PM and the other from 1:30 PM to 5:30 PM.
-During the summer terms, classes meet for a total of five days with class starting at 8:30 a.m. and finishing at 5:30 p.m.
-The dates on which classes will meet are determined on a semester-by-semester basis, but the normal pattern is to meet every third weekend.
+During the summer terms, all coursework is completed online.

 Most requirements in the program are traditional (i.e., papers, exams, textbooks), however, many of the methods of instruction that are utilized, and the majority of the material covered, is non-traditional and designed to meet the special needs of persons employed full-time in the juvenile justice field.